 For starters, Christmas answers the Marcionites.
 The Marcionites wanted to sever Christian faith from anything Jewish.
 The “Old Testament” was the sacrificial lamb of the Marcionites, it had to go.
 The Christian Church has always struggled with the ghost of Marcion.
 Through various ways and means the Hebraic origin and content of the faith has been minimized and outright rejected at times.
 The most glaring example is Nazism.
 Many Church Fathers struggled with anti-semiticism.
 But to their credit the Fathers knew it was, and is, impossible to have Jesus the Messiah without David and Abraham coming along for the ride.

 Christmas, the season of the birth of Jesus, proclaims as clearly as anything ever could several radically important truths to the Christian faith.
 First and foremost, Jesus is, not was, a Jew.
 The Gospel cannot be divorced from Israel.
-It is hard to find something that stresses the Jewishness of the Messiah more than telling a story of his circumcision in the temple on the eighth day of his life.
+It is hard to find something that stresses the Jewishness of the Messiah more than telling a story of the “son of David’s” circumcision in the temple on the eighth day of his life.
 “Christmas” tells the good news of the One “born King of the Jews.”
 Before he is Lord of all, he was born King of the Jews.
 The Messiah is Jewish.
 The church simply cannot forget this.

-In a culture that was rabidly anti-Jewish, including the Fathers, Christmas puts the breaks on rejection of Israel and the Hebrew Bible.
+In a culture that was rabidly anti-Jewish, including many of the Church Fathers, Christmas puts the breaks on rejection of Israel and the Hebrew Bible.
 To reject the history of Israel is tantamount to rejecting Jesus himself.
 Christmas preaches this.

 Jesus is a Real Human Being

 Christmas answers the Gnostics.
 The Gnostics believed they had liberated Christianity from its carnal or fleshy Jewishness by making it truly “spiritual.”
 All that matters is our spirit or soul.
-In Gnosticism the material realm is a problem to be freed from.
+In Gnosticism the material realm of creation is a problem to be freed from.
 The physical world is really transient and of no ultimate value.
-What matters is being redeemed from the pain, misery, suffering, and appetites of this physical world.
+What matters is being redeemed from the pain, misery, suffering, and more importantly the appetites of this physical world.
 Salvation, according to gnosticism, is the ultimate “spiritual” liberation where we rejoin deity in some spiritual realm.
-If matter does not matter then the human body does not either.
+If matter does not matter then the human body of flesh does not either.